-These warrants are classified as Level 3 in the fair value measurement hierarchy.
-The most significant assumptions used in the option pricing valuation model to determine the fair value as of December 31, 2021, included: the estimated fair value of LianBio common stock (that became a publicly traded company on November 1, 2021), LianBio common stock volatility (based on the historical volatility of similar companies), the probability of achievement of discrete clinical and regulatory milestones for the vesting of each of the three warrants, and the application of an assumed discount rate for the unvested warrants as of December 31, 2021.
+The third warrant tranche remains classified as Level 3 in the fair value hierarchy and is presented within other assets on the accompanying Balance Sheets as of December 31, 2022 and 2021 (see Note 3(d)).
+The most significant assumptions used in the option pricing valuation model as of each balance sheet date to determine its fair value included observable and unobservable inputs: LianBio common stock volatility (based on the historical volatility of similar companies), the probability of regulatory milestone achievement for vesting, and the application of an assumed discount rate.